The ayahuasca ceremony at La Luna del Amazonas

 Afterglow - “In silence, we hear everything”

-The afterglow is spent in silence.
+The time after the ceremony (afterglow) is spent in silence.

 The dieta and the sharing meeting

 After the ceremony, we ask that you fast until breakfast is served the following morning.
 This fasting period allows the ayahuasca medicine to continue working in your body uninterrupted, ensuring a thorough and effective healing process.